Minimum Amount Due क्या है? इसके फायदे और नुकसान !

 3. Financial Flexibility:

-By paying the minimum due amount in a crunch will ensure you will have your expense budget still intact and also not getting a default entry on your credit card.
+By paying the minimum due amount in a crunch will ensure you will have your expense budget still intact and also not get a default entry on your credit card.

 4. Account Activity: